maizeismediocre/OverKill-Reloaded/README.md

 things to add:

-make it so when you kill the boss the wave goes and change it so that all the increasing variables are done through adding (the increased number) * the wave number add wave counter gameover screen when the player hits below 100 health
+make it so when you kill the boss the wave goes and change it so that all the increasing variables are done through adding (the increased number) * the wave number change it so that enemies stop spawning when the "enemies_spawned" equals to the "max_enemy_spawned" variable to stop overcrowding make it so when an ememy is spawned it increments enemies_spawned and when the boss is dead make the variable equal to zero add wave counter gameover screen when the player hits below 100 health